 - Participate in APPA Sustainability assessment every year.

 - Complete a Greenhouse Gas Inventory every 2 years.

 - Collaborate with Academic Affairs and increase campus educational and engagement efforts.

 Goal: Extend and Expand Sustainable Practices and Operations on the Campus

 - Design and construct new buildings and major renovations to LEED-Platinum and Cal-Green Tier II standards.

 - Operate the campus at LEED EBOM – Platinum standards.

-- Create 5 additional California-native, drought-tolerant gardens within 5 years.
+- Create 5 additional California-native, drought-tolerant gardens.